mattermost/docs/source/playbooks/getting-started.rst

 Accessing and Navigating Playbooks
 ----------------------------------

-Access Playbooks using the **Toggle Playbook List** icon in the channel header to open the right-hand sidebar (RHS).
-In the RHS, you'll find playbooks you're a member of as well as playbook templates.
+Access Playbooks within Channels using the **Toggle Playbook List** icon in the channel header to open the right-hand sidebar (RHS).
+In the RHS, you'll find playbooks you can run as well as playbook templates.

 To open a playbook and view its statistics, select the playbook name.
 To begin a run using a listed playbook, select **Run**.